What to Expect When You Visit Animal Dentistry & Oral Surgery

 Appointments and Procedures: A consultation with our specialist is required prior to a procedure being performed.
 The consultation may be scheduled the same morning as your pet’s procedure.
-However, if your pet is geriatric, has underlying medical conditions, you have particular anesthetic concerns, or would like a cost estimate prior to the procedure day, than it is necessary to schedule a consultation with the specialist on a day that is separate from the procedure.
-Consultations with same day procedures are scheduled Monday, Tuesdays and Thursdays between 8 and 9 AM.
-Consultations without procedures are scheduled on Mondays, Tuesdays, Wednesday, and Thursdays in the mornings.
-Please view our anesthesia risk classification form.
+However, if your pet is geriatric, has underlying medical conditions, you have particular anesthetic concerns, or would like a cost estimate prior to the procedure day, then it is necessary to schedule a consultation with the specialist on a day that is separate from the procedure.

-Client Forms: Clients new to our practice should download and complete our new patient form packet.
-Please complete this form prior to your office visit and submit them to us at firstname.lastname@example.org before your appointment.
+Client Forms: Clients new to our practice should download and complete our Client Registration Form as well as our Oral & Dental History Form.
+Please complete this form prior to your office visit and submit them to us at email@example.com before your appointment.
 Should you have any questions, or are unable to complete the form at home, please plan to arrive 10-15 minutes in advance of your appointment to complete them.

 Procedures and Protocols: Our primary concern is for the welfare and safety of your pet while they are in our care.
 In order to fulfill the goal of providing the highest quality of oral health care, anesthetic safety and efficient flow of patient care, it is essential that we follow routines, protocols and policies.

 For everything we do behind the scenes, it is essential that you confirm knowledge and understanding of ADOS policies and protocols for the day your pet may be with us for general anesthesia and an oral procedure.
 We have made our procedures and protocols available below in the case you want to familiarize yourself with them prior to your appointment.